Ever see a numbered headline like the one above and try to guess what the three things are?

 Stand for something that matters

 To the contrary, it’s bold positioning, motivating manifestos, persuasive writing, and innovative mission statements that inspire people to confidently chase their aspirations.
 And it’s no coincidence that these are the same sort of messages that spread like wildfire through social media.

 Empowering content that matches aspirations and validates worldviews is what those coveted influencers use to build audiences.
-You must do the same to remain in the game.
+You must do the same to build trust in relationships and remain in the game.

 Traditional wisdom says to hide behind a carefully crafted brand, powered by safely sanitized messages, in the hope of appealing to everyone.
 But if a prospect can’t see themselves belonging with your brand, they’ll look for — and find — someone who does make them feel like they belong by standing for something that matters to them.

 True influence isn’t something you borrow.
 It’s what you embody.